-The ACCG often resolves contraventions of the Trade Practices Act by accepting court enforceable undertakings under s.
+The ACCC often resolves contraventions of the Competition and Consumer Act by accepting court enforceable undertakings under s.
 87B of the Act.
 In these undertakings, which are on the public record, companies or individuals generally agree to:

-- remedy the mischier
+- remedy the mischief

 - · accept responsibility for their actions

-- establish or review and improve their trade compliance programs and culture.
+- establish or review and improve their trade practices compliance programs and culture.